1 The end of all flesh

 We don’t know what we want, but we will despoil the dappled world to grab as much of it as we can.
 Our schemes are as mean as they are peremptory and rapacious.
 For such small bait we will chew up the multitudinous world.
 We harpoon great whales, to whittle their bones to make walking sticks.

-We may prove too weak to resist our cravings, but we are bold enough to ransack the whole globe in our rage to feed them.
+We may prove too weak to resist our cravings, but we will be bold enough to ransack the whole globe in our rage to feed them.

 We all know that each of us has far more to gain from the individual greed which is sure to wreck the world than from the collective self-restraint which might save it.

 Millions have died to defend a false idea of their country.
-But we won’t moderate a single one of our sterile desires for the sake of conserving this common earth.
+But we won’t moderate a single one of our sterile desires to conserve this common earth.
 We were always willing to kill foreign peoples to assert creeds that we didn’t quite believe in.
 Now we don’t scruple to kill the whole of creation to get things that we don’t even want.

 The pursuit of happiness is a fine pretext for the untrammelled indulgence of our greed.

-The woes of our unblessed race have for so long weighed the earth down, now its convulsive gaiety is poised to burn it up.
+The woes of our unblessed race have for so long weighed the earth down.
+Now its convulsive gaiety is set to burn it up.
 ‘And thy heaven that is over thy head shall be brass, and the earth that is under thee shall be iron.’
 The earth has for millennia been sodden with our agony.
 Now we will scorch it to kindle the flame of our joy.